alvnrapada/warnex/README.md

 ```

-elixir this will generate `warnings.log` into your root folder, then you can now alias Warnex and use its functions
+this will generate `warnings.log` into your root folder, then you can now alias Warnex and use its functions

 ## Features